RonasIT/nx-generators/README.md

-# nx-generators
+# NX generators

-NX generators toolset for Ronas IT projects
+NX generators for Ronas IT projects